Chronic lymphatic leukaemia

 Do you have any of these symptoms?

-What are the causes of lymphatic leukemia?
+What are the causes of chronic lymphocytic leukaemia?

 The prognosis depends on the stage of the disease.
-There are cases with the same survival rate as a person of the same age without CLL.
+There are cases with the same survival as a person of the same age without CLL.
 However, in other more advanced stages, depending on prognostic factors, survival may be considerably lower.

-How is lymphatic leukemia diagnosed?
+How is chronic lymphocytic leukaemia diagnosed?

+If chronic lymphocytic leukaemia is suspected, a bone marrow biopsy is essential.
 The study must be completed with a scan (to see the extent of the disease in the lymph nodes, liver and spleen).

-With all these data, the study of the extension (staging) of the disease is carried out.
-Usually in the CLL we use Rai's and Binet's staging.
-In both, patients are divided into three groups: low risk, intermediate risk and high risk.
+It is also essential to carry out a cytogenetic study of the bone marrow, which has prognostic value.
+With all these data, the extension study (staging) of the disease is carried out.
+In CLL we usually use the Rai and Binet staging.
+In both, patients are divided into three groups: low-risk, intermediate-risk and high-risk.

 The importance of correct staging is that each stage of the disease will be treated in one way or another.
 Thus, the cases with the best prognosis may not receive treatment; they should only undergo periodic controls.